Ruben-Parra-Montenegro/Albert/ReadMe.md

 - Utilize MCP
 - Utilize Docling
-- Create an interesting you find useful
+- Create something you find interesting
 - Make the CLI interesting to look at.(looks like stuff is happening when actions are being taken just to alert you the agent is doing things.)
 - Model configuration
 - Structured output